Pontianak West Kalimantan, Indonesia Travel Guide

 Support local artisans directly where available.
 This fair compensation for their work and cultural preservation.

 For larger purchases, shipping services like DHL, FedEx, and Pos Indonesia are available.
-Be aware of your home country's import rules.
+Know your home country's's import rules.

-Pontianak presents a blend of traditional market charm and modern retail convenience.
-Set aside time to explore both for a full shopping experience.
+Pontianak presents an assortment of traditional market charm and current retail convenience.
+Take time to explore both for a full shopping experience.